felixwatts/crop-planner/README.md

 a size and some other properties which we will discuss later.
 You will need to tell harvest what beds you have.

 Plant **varieties** in harvest represent the different types of crop you might want to grow.
-Each variety has a name, some information about when it can be planted, its days to maturity, yield and some other properties we'll discuss later.
+Each variety has a name, some information about when it can be planted, its days to maturity, yield, market value and some other properties we'll discuss later.

 You can either define your own varieties, use some that have been published by other users or start with published varieties and modify them to your own liking.

-In order to tell harvest what you want to get out of your garden, you use **basket**s.
-A basket defines what you want to harvest from the garden in a given week.
-Harvest will try to match your garden's output to your baskets as closely as possible.

 ## Beds